Tellisense/ten_meter_walk_test/README.md

   Stop timing when the toes pass the 8 meter mark.
   Can be tested at either preferred walking speed **(NORMAL)** or maximum walking speed **(FAST)**.
   (ensure to select the right choice in the app, which was tested)
-  After performing three trials, the app will calculate the average of three trials and auto generate a patient result snippet that you can cut and paste into their **EMR**.
+  After performing three trials, the app will calculate the average of three trials and auto generate a patient result snippet that you can cut and paste into their **EMR**, Electronic Medical Record.

 ### Patient Instructions: